Harvest Preserve is a non-profit spiritual sanctuary in Iowa City, Iowa, that includes a Sacred Stone Circle of prehistoric standing stones.

 “As far as I know, this is the only stone circle transported in its entirety to the U.S.,” says Doug.
 “I think the stones talk to each other and talk to the land.
 They make it easier for people to connect with the divine energy that flows everywhere, but which seems to accumulate in some spots in particular.
 For whatever reason, they wanted to be here.”

-I’ve only known the Harvest Preserve for a few weeks, but already it’s become a spiritual home for me.
-I love its winding paths through the woods, its quiet pond by the boathouse and its vistas of Iowa sky and prairie.
+I love Harvest Preserve’s winding paths through the woods, its quiet pond by the boathouse and its vistas of Iowa sky and prairie.
 But most of all, I love the Sacred Stone Circle that sits on a hill overlooking the woods, next to a meadow that is always atwitter with birdsong.
 Each time I come here I feel refreshed and at peace—the true mark of a holy place.

 Here’s another curious fact about Flores, the island where the stones originated.
 In 2003, archaeologists found the remains of nine short hominids estimated to have lived some 18,000 years ago.
 The discovery, which disrupted what scientists thought they knew about human evolution, made headline news around the world.
 The diminutive people (who stood about three and a half feet tall) have been dubbed, naturally, Hobbits.